 Why Are E-cigs Considered Better?

 Most people considering vaping are probably wondering: Is vaping bad?
 Is it at least better than smoking tobacco-containing cigarettes?
 Because they lack tobacco, e-cigs were initially marketed as a safe and effective smoking-cessation aid.
 In 2008, a study funded by e-cig manufacturer Ruyan found vape pens to be 100 to 1,000 times less harmful than smoking tobacco.
 Ruyan claimed that when using its product, nicotine is "apparently not absorbed from the lung, but from the upper airways."

 In some cases, e-cigs do seem to fulfill their supposed initial purpose: Help people quit smoking.
 In 2011 a study of 3,500 vape pen users revealed that 79 percent of ex-smokers in the study were afraid to stop using e-cigs out of fear of going back to cigarettes.
-And another smaller study that same year00792-0/abstract) showed that out of 216 e-cig users, 31 percent were completely tobacco-free at six months and 66 percent cut back on smoking traditional cigarettes.
+And another smaller study that same year showed that out of 216 e-cig users, 31 percent were completely tobacco-free at six months and 66 percent cut back on smoking traditional cigarettes.

 Yet another study in 2017 discovered that people who work in or own vape shops frequently tell customers that vape pens can help people quit smoking and that e-cigs are healthier than conventional cigarettes.

 What Do the Experts Say?